 Automation is a very broad term that can be applied to different technologies like robotics or software, and business processes across many different industries and business types.
 Almost any business likely has several processes that would make good candidates for automation.
 Many people shudder at the idea of automation, fearing it will eliminate their position – the dystopian vision of robots taking over our jobs.
 And while that may be true in some cases, in most cases it simply means improving efficiencies, lowering costs and freeing up your employees’ time to focus on more important tasks that will help grow the business.

 “Organizations lose 20 to 30% of revenue every year due to inefficient processes.”
 IDC

 While automation has been on every top tech trends list in the last few years, it’s not a new or even recent concept.
 It’s been a buzzword in tech circles for 40+ years.
 But it’s been snowballing in recent years as technology becomes more powerful and automation becomes easier and more efficient to implement.
 You don’t even really need to be a developer anymore to build your own business process automation thanks to tools such as Microsoft Power Platform and Power Automate.

-But did you know that you might be only scratching the surface when it comes to the capabilities of apps like Teams.
-Teams can help you automate some of the daily tasks that have become tedious.
+For example Microsoft Teams.
+Did you know that Teams can help you automate some of those tedious daily tasks?
 Using Microsoft’s Power Automate, you can create flows and automate repetitive work tasks that trigger within Teams.
 For example, you can create automatic alerts and notifications when a task is created or completed, or aggregate and automate all your team’s approval processes.
 The possibilities are only limited by your imagination.

 Do you have an idea for something you’d like to automate, or do you need some help figuring out how to improve business efficiencies with automation?
 We’d love to hear from you.
 Let’s chat.